 So, I do think Agatha Christie absolutely nailed it.
 A ‘bit of peace’ can come in many shapes and sizes.
 It might be sitting in a room in silence (even if that room turns out to be in the bathroom), or in a cafe, on a train or at a park bench surrounded by ambient noise, or whatever works.
 It doesn’t really matter, just as long as it does the job (preferably without turning you into a jam and cream scone).
 For me, my latest – and as of right now, my ‘bit of peace’ that gets the words down – is to write at my desk (or the kitchen worktop if I’m sick of sitting there) and writing to the sound of rain for 35 minutes, then having ten minutes off.
 It’s working better than anything I’ve ever tried before, so I’ll be sticking to it until it stops working.
 I love rain (which is a good job, living in England!) and so I’m hoping that all I need is my version of ‘a table and a chair and a typewriter and a bit of peace’.
 And that will do very nicely to get my books written. 😊

 Would you like to be kept up to date about all my books?
-Sign up FREE to my Readers’ Club and you’ll also get the short story, ‘Till You Die’ when you join.
+Sign up FREE to my Readers’ Club and you’ll also get the Darker Minds novella, Beneath the Flesh, when you join.